 • Engage with stakeholders beyond our staff, including other NHS organisations.

-UCLH has reached the milestone of funding planting over 50,000 trees since switching its default search engine on work computers to Ecosia.
+UCLH has funded the planting of hundreds of thousands of trees since switching its default search engine on work computers to Ecosia.

-Ecosia is a free to use search engine that that uses around 80 per cent of its profits to fund tree planting projects around the world, with over 170 million trees planted so far.
-When UCLH switched to Ecosia on Google Chrome and Microsoft Edge in February 2022, it funded 600 trees in week one.
-Just over a year later and we have funded more than 50,000.
+Ecosia is a free-to-use search engine that uses around 80 per cent of its profits to fund tree planting projects around the world, with over 170 million trees planted so far.
+When UCLH switched to Ecosia on Google Chrome and Microsoft Edge in February 2022, it had funded 600 trees by the end of the first week.

 UCLH's network of sustainability champions share our passion to be a more sustainable healthcare organisation.
 Their role is to help other colleagues adopt more environmentally sustainable practices both at work and at home.